gohugoio/hugo/content/en/methods/shortcode/Ordinal.md

     {{ errorf "The %q shortcode was unable to find %s.
 See %s" $.Name $src $.Position }}
   {{ end }}
 {{ else }}
-  {{ errorf "The %q shortcode requires a 'src' parameter.
+  {{ errorf "The %q shortcode requires a 'src' argument.
 See %s" .Name .Position }}
 {{ end }}
 {{< /code >}}